Kerl13/AsciiMath/README.md

 * Any text placed between a pair of `"` is rendered in the same font as normal text.
 * `/` stands for a fraction.
-The `_` and `^` tokens have the same behaviour as in LaTeX but the subscript must be place before the superscript if they are both present
+The `_` and `^` tokens have the same behaviour as in LaTeX but the subscript must be placed before the superscript if they are both present
 * Matrices can be rendered as explained [here](http://asciimath.org/#syntax) **[not implemented yet]**